zanatooo/zanaty-E-commerce-Back-End/README.md

 This is a back-end for an e-commerce site.
 I took a working Express.js API and configured it to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, I created a [walkthrough video 1](https://watch.screencastify.com/v/YKgt8U8ZrWsMwmRvGWJo)

-[Walkthrough video 2](https://watch.screencastify.com/v/p0SRxRB8zNhVGn2cW025) that demonstrates its functionality and all of the following acceptance criteria being met.
+Because this application won’t be deployed, I created a [walkthrough video 1](https://watch.screencastify.com/v/YKgt8U8ZrWsMwmRvGWJo)and [Walkthrough video 2](https://watch.screencastify.com/v/p0SRxRB8zNhVGn2cW025) that demonstrates its functionality and all of the following acceptance criteria being met.

 User Story

-AS A manager at an internet retail company
+AS A manager at an internet retail company:

 I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies Acceptance Criteria